Patrick Sheeran, “The Novels of Liam O’Flaherty: A Study in Romantic Realism” (1972), p.160-69.

-Source: The dissertation is held in the Princess Grace Irish Library (Monaco).
-See also the published version as The Novels of Liam O’Flaherty: A Study in Romantic Realism (Dublin: Wolfhound Press; NJ: Atlantic 1976).
-A full-text copy of his chapter entitled ‘A Brief Historical View’ (pp.171-92) is held in RICORSO Library, “Critical Classics”, attached.
+Source: The dissertation, which was examined by Professor A. N. Jeffares, is held in the Princess Grace Irish Library (Monaco).
+See also the published version of this material as The Novels of Liam O’Flaherty: A Study in Romantic Realism (Dublin: Wolfhound Press; NJ: Atlantic 1976).
+A full-text copy of the chapter entitled ‘A Brief Historical View’ (pp.171-92) is held in RICORSO Library, “Critical Classics”, attached.

 [Sheeran quotes extended passage from House of Gold (1929) in which Fr.
 Considine, parish priest of Barra, is troubled by sexual temptation and secretly observes the object of his lust after midnight by the sea shore:]